marreiro23/vscode-inline-values-powershell/README.md

 4. `Ctrl/Cmd+Shift+B` to run the build task (look in the terminal drop down to see if the build is running)
 5. `F5` to launch the local build of the extension

 That's it!
-Then all you have to do is:
+Then all you have to do is:1

+$norma = "text"

 1. Make code changes
 2. Save the files